SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

-## Message Arguments and temporaries
+## Message Arguments and Temporaries
 @cha:messageArgs

 In the previous chapter, we extended the interpreter to support simple messages sent between different instances of the same class.